 I can only imagine that time is like the tides that wash away footprints in the sand.
 Suddenly, my life will now become the memories of times with him and not the excitement of looking forward to the next crazy antic we will get into.
 But as the distance in time grows those memories do not lose their importance or their power.
 In fact, their importance and their power grow.

 The most recent “first” without my friend was surprisingly bearable.
 I say that because it seems that the littlest moment can spark a memory and dominate my mind and my heart with a swirl of emotions.
 Yet, this time, a bigger more special day came around and I was okay.
 I wasn’t thrilled by any means, but I feel I was able to look at the day and the many years we celebrated together and be happy for those times we did have.

 I imagine that the “firsts” are the toughest, but that isn’t to underestimate the power of memories and what will sting years from now.
 Maybe as I start a family and my kids not having the “uncle” who isn’t biologically theirs but a friend so close that they wouldn’t know the difference.
-I imagine we would grow up to be those old guys who get a table each morning at a coffee shop once we’ve retired, drinking coffee and talking about the same things over and over.
+I imagine we would grow up to be those old guys who get a table each morning at a coffee shop once we’ve retired, drinking coffee and talking about our blood pressure medication.

 I’ll be an uncle myself in a few weeks and I remember how great he was with his nieces.
 I want so badly to get his advice, seeing as even the thought of holding a newborn terrifies me.
 He’d probably tell me that I’ll get used to it and it becomes natural, but to keep a beer in the fridge when I babysit.